JP01/open_gl/README.md

 # OpenGL Playground
+Tracking my progress learning OpenGL.
+Using a number of online articles and tutorials.
+Broken into manageable sections with a self assigned task to be completed for each section.

 ### 1. <a href="https://github.com/JP01/open_gl/tree/fc28d2dd477351f55deafaa4beb229a56c269324">"Hello Triangle"</a>
 Show a triangle on screen with RGB and interpolated coloring.</br>
 <img src="ScreenGrabs/hello_triangle.png" width=400 height=300/>